Bowel Cancer

 • Bowel cancer can develop without any symptoms.

 The good news is, there is a simple test that can help find bowel changes early.
 Australians between the ages of 50 and 74 years are sent a free bowel screening kit in the mail.
 If you receive a kit in the mail, do it, even if you feel well.
+People aged 45 to 49 can request their first bowel cancer screening kit by submitting a webform or ask your doctor, nurse or Aboriginal and/or Torres Strait Islander health worker.
 It could save your life!

 If found early, bowel cancer can be successfully treated.